nazalkassm/Rummikub-Game/src/main/resources/readme.txt

 to start a GUI game: run Rummy.java

 known bugs with the game:
-These are not errors with GUI but the backend
+  The following are not errors with GUI but the backend (it shows up on the console as well):
     - there are instances where there are more jokers than allotted amount (greater than 2)
     - instances where melds get added to the table, and when next player's turn comes up, the table gets emptied out
     - joker gets added to an invalid meld sometimes (cards are not proper, or there are less than 3 cards)